fmpr/pyDCML/README.rst

 * Mixed Logit models with Automatic Relevance Determination (originally proposed in [Ref3]_ for MNL models)
 * Mixed Logit models with ordered responses

 All these model extensions leverage PyDCML's flexibility and modular design.
-See :ref:`understanding` for a detailed explanation of how PyDCML is implemented, and check out :ref:`extending` for a tutorial on how to extend and implement new models in PyDCML.
+See `How PyDCML works <https://fmpr.github.io/pyDCML/understanding.html>`_ for a detailed explanation of how PyDCML is implemented, and check out `Extending PyDCML <https://fmpr.github.io/pyDCML/extending.html>`_ for a tutorial on how to extend and implement new models in PyDCML.

 ########################
 Bayesian inference